magento/devdocs/guides/v2.1/cloud/project/project-patch.md

 Always apply and test a patch your local system in an active branch.
 You can push and test in an Integration environment prior to deploying across all environments.
 All environments are read-only.
 You must update locally and push the Git branch to deploy across all environments.
 </div>

 Our patches are Composer driven.
 For more information on Composer, see [Composer in Cloud]({{ page.baseurl }}/cloud/reference/cloud-composer.html).
-When you perform a {{site.data.var.ece}} upgrade, you automatically upgrade with patches and hotfixes through the `composer update` command.
+When you perform a {{site.data.var.ece}} upgrade, you automatically upgrade with patches and hot fixes through the `composer update` command.

 ## Verify or set the ADMIN_EMAIL variable {#variable}
 The environment variable `ADMIN_EMAIL` is required for upgrading and patching.
 This email is used for sending password reset requests and verified during when updating {{site.data.var.ece}}.
 See [Set environment and project variables]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-conf-env-var).